Protests paralyse factories in Suez Canal city

 "The regime is provoking the people of Port Said and not tending to their demands.
 We will not retreat from civil disobedience and will continue to escalate matters day after day," said Amani El Elaidy, one of the protesters.

-Unrest flared in Port Said after death sentences were given to 21 fans of its al-Masry football club for involvement in a stadium disaster a year ago when more than 70 people died.
+Unrest flared in Port Said after death sentences were given to 21 fans of its al-Masry soccer club for involvement in a stadium disaster a year ago when more than 70 people died.

 Tuesday's day of "civil disobedience", called by hardcore al-Masry supporters, had a much greater impact on the local economy than the previous two days.
 Factory production was halted in the city's investment zone and schools were empty, with many teachers and students joining the protests.